codenvibes/CS/08 TOOLS/NMAP/THM - NMAP LIVE HOST DISCOVERY.md

 ### Questions

-##### We will be sending broadcast ARP Requests packets with the following options:

-- From computer1
-- To computer1 (to indicate it is broadcast)
-- Packet Type: “ARP Request”
-- Data: try all the possible eight devices (other than computer1) in the network: computer2, computer3, computer4, computer5, computer6, switch1, switch2, and router.

-How many devices are you able to discover using ARP requests?
+##### We will be sending broadcast ARP Requests packets with the following options:<br>- From computer1<br>- To computer1 (to indicate it is broadcast)<br>- Packet Type: “ARP Request”<br>- Data: try all the possible eight devices (other than computer1) in the network: computer2, computer3, computer4, computer5, computer6, switch1, switch2, and router.<br>How many devices are you able to discover using ARP requests?
 <div align="center">
 <br>
 <br>